BGDlab/BGDlab.github.io/research/radiology_report_grading.md

 6. In the Jupyter interface, there is a column on the left side of the page indicating the current directory.
 Double click on the `annotation-helper-tool` to enter the directory.
 Double click the file **`Welcome_To_SLIP_Radiology_Report_Grading.ipynb`** file to open it in the Jupyter file editor.
 7. Follow the instructions in the **`Welcome_To_SLIP_Radiology_Report_Grading.ipynb`** notebook and use the linked document as a guideline for grading the reports.
 When you have finished the **`Welcome_To_SLIP_Radiology_Report_Grading.ipynb`** notebook, switch to the **`Arcus_Radiology_Report_Grading.ipynb`** notebook to grade new reports.

+## Refreshing your copy of the code

+As the process evolves, the code for grading the reports will be updated on Arcus.
+When you are asked to get an updated version of the code for yourself, follow these steps:

+1. Log in to [arcus.chop.edu](arcus.chop.edu) and open lab 605.
+2. Turn the lab ON and open the Terminal application.
+3. Type the following command and hit enter to remove the existing code (not data, just code): `rm -rf annotation-helper-tools`
+4. Then type the following command and hit enter to copy the report grading code to your home directory: `cp -r /mnt/arcus/lab/shared/annotation-helper-tools .`.
+5. When you open the Jupyter notebook interface, you will need to modify the `name` variable.